-In corneal cross-linking, doctors use special eye drops and ultraviolet A (UVA) light to make the tissues in your cornea stronger.
-That stops the bulge from getting worse.
+In corneal cross-linking, doctors use eyedrop medication and ultraviolet (UV) light from a special machine to make the tissues in your cornea stronger.
+The goal is to keep the cornea from bulging more.

-The FDA approved corneal cross-linking for keratoconus in 2016.
-Right now, it’s the only treatment that can stop the condition from getting worse.
+Corneal cross-linking is the only treatment that can stop progressive keratoconus from getting worse.
 And it may help you avoid a corneal transplant, which is major surgery.

 What Happens During the Procedure?

 Your doctor can do the corneal cross-linking procedure in her office.

 First, you’ll get drops that numb your eyes and a medicine to calm you.

 Then, she’ll put in riboflavin (vitamin B2) eyedrops, which allow your cornea to better absorb light.
 It takes about 30 minutes for the drops to soak into your cornea.

 Types of Corneal Cross-Linking